zaeemzadeh/ProcResNet/ReadMe.md

 Zaeemzadeh, Alireza, Nazanin Rahnavard, and Mubarak Shah.
 "Norm-Preservation: Why Residual Networks Can Become Extremely Deep?." https://arxiv.org/abs/1805.07477

-The code is mainly based on the code in https://github.com/KaimingHe/resnet-1k-layers
+The code is mainly based on the code in https://github.com/KaimingHe/resnet-1k-layers and https://github.com/facebook/fb.resnet.torch

 To train the network: